Mary Lou Fulton College for Teaching and Learning Innovation policies

 2. accepting the responsibilities, performing duties and providing services corresponding to the area of certification, licensure and training of one's position

-3. using the ethical code of conduct unique to one's discipline to guide and frame educational decision-making
+3. using the ethical code of conduct specific to one's discipline to guide and frame educational decision-making

 4. conducting research in an ethical and responsible manner with appropriate permission and supervision